cpswan/RPi_sousvide/README.md

     ./templog.sh &
     tail -f temp_log

-Press ctrl-c to create another screen session (ctrl-0 and ctrl-1 can then be used to switch between sessions).
+Press `ctrl-a c` to create another screen session (`ctrl-a 0` and `ctrl-a 1` can then be used to switch between sessions).

 The main script will default to 55C:

-    python ./sousvide.py
+    ./biased.py

 But it can be overridden to cook at different temperatures:

-    python ./sousvide.py -t 60
+    ./biased.py -t 60

 It's also possible to change the control loop variables with command line switches to tune the script to a given cooker.